 I want to share with you something quite personal about my journey in the last 6 months.
 I think one day I may go into the details of this as there is a book there somewhere I’m sure, but for now the specifics aren’t so relevant, so I will just say that it was a prolonged traumatic experience/s over many days, on top of the ‘usual’ grief (whatever that is!) of the loss of a loved one.

-So here’s some of Ruth’s ’Well-being Survival Kit List’ (so far!):
+So here’s some of my ’Well-being Survival Kit List’ (so far!):

 - take a walk in nature – listen, connect and ground remembering to just be

-- Tai Chi Qigong - remembering that it doesn’t have to be a big session and knowing that just 1 min can help hit the reset button
+- tai chi qigong and/or yoga - remembering that it doesn’t have to be a big session and knowing that just 1 min can help hit the reset button

 - gift myself my own sound therapy self-treatment